AndreasAugustin/actions-template-sync/README.md

 You will receive a pull request within your repository if there are some changes available.

+## Debug

+You must create a secret named `ACTIONS_STEP_DEBUG` with the value `true` to see the debug messages set by this command in the log.
+For more information, see "[Enabling debug logging.][enabling-debug-logging]"

 ## DEV

 The development environment targets are located in the [Makefile](Makefile)